 Grassless Backyard Ideas

 If you are looking for a more modern and sleek backyard - perhaps for parties or entertaining or even just for aesthetics, you may opt for a grassless backyard.
 Here is a collection of ways you can landscape a backyard and ditch the grass.

 Go down the patio path entirely and create the perfect seating area in your backyard.
 Pave the area and add the furniture, and you have an amazing space to enjoy alone or with friends!
 Add a fire pit for those colder nights or just for the aesthetic - roast some marshmallows above it and enjoy your paradise.

 In place of grass, use gravel, rocks or pebbles to create the perfect yet interesting zen paradise.
 It's both beautiful and clean and is perfect for those who are not big on maintenance!

-Like using rocks and pebbles, you can pave or cement over your landscape so you have a smooth area you can decorate as you please - think garden furniture, barbecues or even a hot tub!
-What you lack in the grass and natural elements, you can make up for by adding some small potted plants or even line the areas with shrubs.
+By using rocks and pebbles, you can pave or cement over your landscape so you have a smooth area you can decorate as you please - think garden furniture, barbecues or even a hot tub!
+What you lack in the grass and natural elements, you can make up for by adding some small potted plants or even lining the areas with shrubs.

 California Landscape Ideas

 Known for its hot climate, beautiful beaches and National Parks, California life tends to focus a lot on nature and celebrating its natural elements, so it's no surprise that California landscapes would echo this and focus on the beauty of nature in the area.
 Here are ways you can implement this into your own designs.